-For safety analyses, the safety analysis set includes all enrolled subjects who were administered ATIMP.
+For safety analyses, the safety analysis set includes all enrolled participants who were administered ATIMP.

-For efficacy analyses, the full analysis set includes all enrolled subjects who were administered ATIMP and have both a baseline and at least 1 visit after ATIMP administration.
+For efficacy analyses, the full analysis set includes all enrolled participants who were administered ATIMP and have both a baseline and data from at least 1 visit after ATIMP administration.